toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 ### & why did we move on

 - Somewhat controlled, but ultimately imperative and mutative API
-- Like jQuery, the data is tied to the 'element'
+- Like jQuery, the data is tied to the ‘element’
-- Component 'owning' data isn't so cool
+- Component ‘owning’ data isn’t so cool
 - Performance cost of not using pure render
 - Passing around state/props to components is a bear
 - No single source of truth